dimitri-nicolo/calico/master/usage/federation/index.md

 in the Remote Cluster Configuration resources are also accessible to calicoq, using the same file path.
 Running calicoq as a Pod on the local cluster is the simplest way to ensure it has access to the correct configuration.

-At this time, neither CNX manager nor `calicoctl` can be used to view endpoints from remote clusters.
+At this time, neither {{site.prodname}} manager nor `calicoctl` can be used to view endpoints from remote clusters.

 ## More information and next steps